in your <head>:

 </EmailComponents.small_text>

-If you want to add your own components, you can create a new file:
+If you want to add your own components, you can edit the following file:

 Then add your components: